 - By virtue of their responsibilities as directors of the Stichting, Stéfan Descheemaeker, Paul Cornet de Ways Ruart, Grégoire de Spoelberch, Alexandre Van Damme, Marcel Herrmann Telles, Jorge Paulo Lemann, Roberto Moses Thompson Motta and Carlos Alberto Sicupira may be deemed, under the rules of the Securities and Exchange Commission, to be beneficial owners of the Issuer's shares held by the Stichting.
 However, each of these individuals disclaims such beneficial ownership in such capacity.
-See Section 5 (Description of the Issuer Group Organisational Structure Significant shareholders and shareholders' arrangements)) - (2) See Section 5 (Description of the Issuer Group Organisational Structure Significant shareholders and shareholders' arrangements)) - By virtue of their responsibilities as directors of EPS and EPS Participations, Stéfan Descheemaeker, Paul Cornet de Ways Ruart, Grégoire de Spoelberch and Alexandre Van Damme may be deemed, under the rules of the Securities and Exchange Commission, to be beneficial owners of the Issuer's shares held by EPS and EPS Participations.
+See "Description of the Issuer Group Organisational Structure Significant shareholders and shareholders' arrangements". - (2) See "Description of the Issuer Group Organisational Structure Significant shareholders and shareholders' arrangements". - By virtue of their responsibilities as directors of EPS and EPS Participations, Stéfan Descheemaeker, Paul Cornet de Ways Ruart, Grégoire de Spoelberch and Alexandre Van Damme may be deemed, under the rules of the Securities and Exchange Commission, to be beneficial owners of the Issuer's shares held by EPS and EPS Participations.
 However, each of these individuals disclaims such beneficial ownership in such capacity. - Marcel Herrmann Telles, Jorge Paulo Lemann and Carlos Alberto Sicupira have disclosed to the Issuer that they control BRC and as a result, under the rules of the Securities and Exchange Commission, they are deemed to be beneficial owners of the Issuer's shares held by BRC.
 By virtue of their responsibilities as directors of BRC, Alexandre Behring and Paulo Alberto Lemann may also be deemed, under the rules of the Securities and Exchange Commission, to be the beneficial owners of the Issuer's shares held by BRC.
-However, Alexandre Behring and Paulo Alberto Lemann disclaim such beneficial ownership in such capacity. - On 18 December 2013, EPS contributed to EPS Participations its certificates in the Stichting and the shares it held directly in Former AB InBev, except for 100,000 shares. - On 27 December 2013, Stichting Fonds InBev-Baillet Latour, under Dutch law, acquired a controlling stake in Fonds Baillet Latour SPRL with a social purpose. - In addition to the Restricted Shares listed above, Altria Group Inc. announced in its Schedule 13D beneficial ownership report on 1 November 2016 that, following completion of the Combination, it purchased 12,341,937 Ordinary Shares in the company, thereby increasing its voting control in the company to 10.09% of the total shares with voting rates issued and outstanding as of 30 November 2018 - In addition to the Restricted Shares listed above, Bevco Lux Sàrl announced in a notification made on 16 January 2017 in accordance with the Belgian law of 2 May 2007 on the notification of significant shareholdings, that it purchased 4,215,794 Ordinary Shares in the company, thereby increasing its aggregate ownership to 5.17% of the total shares with voting rates issued and outstanding as of 30 November 2018 - Percentages are calculated on the total number of outstanding shares as at 30 November 2018 (2,019,241,973 shares) minus the number of outstanding shares held in treasury by the Issuer and its subsidiaries Brandbrew S.A., Brandbev S.à r.l. and Mexbrew S.à r.l. as at 30 November 2018 (62,502,473 Ordinary Shares).
+However, Alexandre Behring and Paulo Alberto Lemann disclaim such beneficial ownership in such capacity. - On 18 December 2013, EPS contributed to EPS Participations its certificates in the Stichting and the shares it held directly in Former AB InBev, except for 100,000 shares. - On 27 December 2013, Stichting Fonds InBev-Baillet Latour, under Dutch law, acquired a controlling stake in Fonds Baillet Latour SPRL with a social purpose. - In addition to the Restricted Shares listed above, Altria Group Inc. announced in its Schedule 13D beneficial ownership report on 1 November 2016 that, following completion of the Combination, it purchased 12,341,937 Ordinary Shares in the company, thereby increasing its voting control in the company to 10.08% of the total shares with voting rates issued and outstanding as of 13 March - In addition to the Restricted Shares listed above, BEVCO Lux Sàrl announced in a notification made on 17 January 2017 in accordance with the Belgian law of 2 May 2007 on the notification of significant shareholdings, that it purchased 4,215,794 Ordinary Shares in the company.
+BEVCO Lux Sárl dislosed to the Issuer that it increased its position of Ordinary Shares in the company to an aggregate of 6,000,000 Ordinary Shares, resulting in an aggregate ownership of 5.25% based on the number of shares with voting rights as at 13 March 2019. - (9) Percentages are calculated on the total number of outstanding shares as at 13 March 2019 (2,019,241,973 shares) minus the number of outstanding shares held in treasury by the Issuer and its subsidiaries Brandbrew S.A., Brandbev S.à r.l. and Mexbrew S.à r.l. as at 13 March 2019 (59,862,607 Ordinary Shares).